2024 Annual Customer Rights

 IMPORTANT INFORMATION

-At Brightspeed, we strive to provide you with quality products at great values.
-That’s why we want to be sure you understand your rights as a customer, as well as the various rates and charges that are included in your Brightspeed service.
+At Brightspeed, we strive to provide you with quality products at great values, and we want to be sure you understand your rights as a customer, as well as the various rates and charges that are included in your Brightspeed service.
 Please call us at the number located in the Manage Your Account section of the bill if you have questions about any of this information.

 Federal Universal Service Fund Changes – The Federal Universal Service Fund (USF) rate is reviewed on a quarterly basis by the Federal Communications Commission (FCC).
 Consequently, you may see changes on your bills in January, April, July and/or October.
 Brightspeed will apply rate changes on all applicable Brightspeed charges, such as those for the local line, private line, interstate, long-distance interstate and international service.
 The Federal USF rate and charge are clearly identified on your bill.
 The effective rate can be found on